 You'll have a basic understanding of Accounting Categories from reading our Getting Started With Accounting article.
 The core concept is that you will classify your income and expense transactions to associate them with a category.
 The category totals are then used across different features in Farmbrite.
-You'll find them used in the Expense Categories chart on the Accounting Dashboard, on your Profit and Loss and Cash Flow Statements, and on other financial reports.
+You'll find them used in the Expense Categories chart on the Accounting Dashboard, on your Profit and Loss and Cash Flow Statements, your Tax Summary, and on other financial reports.

 Using Standard Categories